Donate Money

 Yarmouth CAN, P.O.
 Box 553, Yarmouth, ME 04096

-Please include your address, phone number, and email address, along with instructions letting us know:
+Please include your address, phone number, and email address, along with letting us know:

 • May we identify you as a donor to Yarmouth Cares About Neighbors (YCAN), or do you wish to remain anonymous?